 - Management of the expenditure of Graduate School funds, including all graduate assistantships, tuition and fee waivers, and fellowships;

 - Maintaining active engagement with state, regional, and national professional organizations that promote and support graduate education.

-Provides leadership in the areas of resource allocation, planning, data management, and systems development.
-Responsibilities include:
+Gary Gray provides leadership in the areas of budget development and best practices, resource allocation, planning, policy, data management and analysis, and systems development.
+His responsibilities include:

-- Provides support to the Vice Provosts and other offices within Academic Affairs in modeling, forecasting, developing, and disseminating academic data to guide decision-making in enrollment management (both undergraduate and graduate), faculty recruitment and retention, and other priorities of the campus strategic plan;
+- Providing expertise to the Vice Provosts and other offices within Academic Affairs in modeling, forecasting, developing, and disseminating academic data to guide decision-making in enrollment management, faculty recruitment and retention, graduate programs and research, and implementation of Vol Vision 2020;

-- Chairs the Student Information Systems Committee, which prioritizes tasks, upgrades, and support for Enterprise Resource Planning and other software solutions;
+- Serving on the Student Information Systems Committee, which prioritizes tasks, upgrades, and support for Enterprise Resource Planning and other software solutions; and